Lankelma believes it should play its part in supporting charities and communities both at home and abroad.

 Raising awareness of plastic pollution

-Starting in December, the team will row 4,800km from the Canary Islands to Antigua.
-Rowers will each row about 10 hours a day and the team expects to take about 40 days to complete the journey, coping with wind, waves and storms along the way.
+The team rowed 4,800km from the Canary Islands to Antigua over approx. 40 days, coping with wind, waves and storms along the way.

-The Ocean 5 hope to raise £250K for the Plastic Soup Foundation, a charity that works to reduce the amount of plastic being dumped in the world’s oceans.
+The Ocean 5 raised funds for the Plastic Soup Foundation, a charity that works to reduce the amount of plastic being dumped in the world’s oceans.

 This is an issue close to our hearts – Lankelma’s team includes some keen sailors and we strive to reduce the impact of our work on marine environments.
 This includes preventing any rubbish getting into the sea; using environmentally-friendly products wherever possible and minimising waste from our drilling and testing operations.